 - The rise of the weaponized AI propaganda machine ..
 2017-02

-What is the top question for a young billionaire these days? - "Where is the battle arena for the ultimate jackpot?"
+This is the top question for a young billionaire: "Where is the battle arena for the ultimate jackpot?"

-- or to be an instrument to control people.
+- to be an instrument to control people.

 - A blog post at slatestarcodex can be seen as largely typical of Bostrom-trained people.
 Their theory ignores the immediate threat by practical implementation of AI in human activities and sticks with the nebulous vision of AI as a personalized, almighty and unstoppable force that can be friendly to humanity or bad.